jessepav/lacygoill-wiki-backup/awk/sed.md

 When you review  your notes, and you find something  you don't understand, write an unnamed question right below the current one.
-It's better  to write  there than  in a  `TO_DO`, because  it provides  a better context.
+It's better to  write it there than  in a `TO_DO`, because it  provides a better context.
 You'll  immediately  know  where  the  issue   comes  from,  and  where  to  add modifications once you have a better understanding.